-Here is another fantastic article by Prof. Marc Bekoff, which was originally published in Psychology Today.
-I have enormous respect for Prof. Bekoff and his work observing animal behavior—in his own ?backyard? of Colorado and in more exotic locations around the world.
+Here is a fantastic article by Prof. Marc Bekoff, which was originally published in Psychology Today.
+I have enormous respect for Prof. Bekoff and his work observing animal behavior—in his own “backyard” of Colorado and in more exotic locations around the world.
 In this article, Bekoff tells the story of Jasper, a moon bear, and the valuable lessons that we can learn from him.
 Don’t forget to share his great work with your friends, or print it and tack it up on a bulletin board.
 Here is part one—and part two.

 Jasper is a moon bear.
 I try to practice what he teaches.
 Jethro was my long-time companion dog, and I also try to incorporate his lessons about compassion and love into my life.
 Jasper, Jethro, and many other amazing animal beings teach us numerous lessons about forgiveness, generosity, dignity, peace, trust, and love.
 We must listen to them carefully and incorporate them into our lives.

 Jasper arrived at the Moon Bear Rescue Centre outside of Chengdu, China in 2000 and given the name he proudly carries.
 Jill Robinson MBE (founder of Animals Asia; and the wonderful humans who work with her receive bears from bear farms after the bears are no longer useful to the farmers.
 Bears usually arrive in horrible condition, suffering from serious physical and psychological trauma.
 Each bear is given a complete physical and a psychological evaluation.
 Many need surgery because of their physical condition (missing paws, worn down teeth, or liver cancer).
 After they’ve acclimated to the center some bears have to be kept alone, whereas others can be introduced to other bears (click here for details about bear farming and bear rescue).